Mishkat06/simple-api-fetcher/README.md

 # Simple API Fetcher

 ## Project Overview
 This project, `simple-api-fetcher`, is a Python-based application initially designed to interact with the Pokémon API (`https://pokeapi.co/api/v2/pokemon/`).
-It has been extended to include a backend API layer and a frontend UI for fetching and displaying API data.
+It has been extended to include a backend API layer, a frontend UI, and persistence for logging API requests.
 The program now supports:

 - **Day 2**: A command-line script (`api_fetcher.py`) that takes a Pokémon name as user input, fetches data from the Pokémon API, and displays formatted information (name, ID, height, weight, types, abilities).
 - **Day 3**: A Flask-based server (`server.py`) with a `/fetch-api` route that accepts a public API URL as input and returns parsed and formatted JSON or an error message.
 - **Day 4**: A frontend UI (`index.html`) with an input field to enter an API URL and a button to fetch data via the `/fetch-api` route, with responses displayed on the page.
 Supports multiple URLs sequentially.
+- **Day 5**: Persistence for logging API fetches (URL, timestamp, status) in a file (`fetch_history.json`), a `/fetch-history` route to retrieve past requests, and a frontend update to display the fetch history.

-The project demonstrates skills in API integration, Python programming, Git version control, backend development, and frontend development.
-The repository includes the main scripts (`api_fetcher.py`, `server.py`, `index.html`), a dependency list (`requirements.txt`), and this README for setup and usage instructions.
+The project demonstrates skills in API integration, Python programming, Git version control, backend development, frontend development, and persistence.
+The repository includes the main scripts (`api_fetcher.py`, `server.py`, `index.html`), a dependency list (`requirements.txt`), a log file (`fetch_history.json`), and this README for setup and usage instructions.

 ## Setup Instructions
 To run this project on your local machine, follow these steps: